A review of mechanistic and data-driven models of terrorism and radicalization: Lattice and network models

-The organizational dynamics of the Global Salafi Jihad (GSJ) terrorist group, a Muslim revivalist movement, was studied between 1989 and 2003 using open source information \cite{JIE09}.
-Results from this test case were consistent with the dynamical changes described above: the network was observed to be rather random at the onset, but acquired a scale-free topology as new members joined while others left, due to the pressure from counter-terrorism operations.
-Average degree, degree distribution and network diameter, defined as the average length of the shortest path between any pair of nodes, were used as statistical measures.
-Furthermore, vulnerability to random failures, targeted attacks, and counter-terrorism efforts were all analyzed by simulating node removal; the loose network was found to be resilient to all disruption efforts.
+Dynamical shifts between 1989 and 2003 in the structure of the Global Salafi Jihad (GSJ) terrorist group, a Muslim revivalist movement, was studied using open source information \cite{JIE09}.
+Results are consistent with the dynamical changes described above: the GSJ network was observed to be rather random at the onset, but acquired a scale-free topology as new members joined while others left, due to pressure from counter-terror operations.
+Average degree, degree distribution, and network diameter, defined as the average length of the shortest path between any pair of nodes, were used as statistical measures.
+Vulnerability to random failures, targeted attacks, and counter-terror efforts were all analyzed by simulating node removal; the loose network was found to be resilient to all disruption efforts.